anthonypinter/Music-Reviews/README.md

 ## To-dos
 - [ ] Change the outputs so if there is nothing for a specific field (say, a missing abstract), it outputs a blank space to perserve the integrity of the CSV formatting.
+- [ ] Change the outputs so that there aren't weird new line spaces in the txt ouput file (really makes the CSV weird)